Part 1. How to Deploy Your App

 $ mkdir -p ch1/sample-app $ cd ch1/sample-app

 The sample app you’ll be using is a minimal "Hello, World" Node.js app, written in JavaScript.
 You don’t need to understand much JavaScript to make sense of the app.
 In fact, one of the nice things about getting started with Node.js is that all the code for a simple web app fits in a single file that’s ~10 lines long.
-Within the sample-app folder, create a file called app.js, as shown in Example 1:
+Within the sample-app folder, create a file called app.js, with the contents shown in Example 1:

 Example 1.
 A Node.js "Hello, World" sample app (ch1/sample-app/app.js)